sfigg/commercialization-public/docset/customize/mdm/personalization-csp.md

 <li>2 - Download or copy in progress.</li>
 <li>3 - Download or copy failed.</li>
 <li>4 - Unknown file type.</li>
-<li>5 - Unsupported Url scheme.</li>
+<li>5 - Unsupported URL scheme.</li>
 <li>6 - Max retry failed.</li>
 </ul>
 <p style="margin-left: 20px">Value type is integer.
 Supporter operation is Get.</p>

 <a href="" id="lockscreenimageurl"></a>**LockScreenImageUrl**
-<p style="margin-left: 20px">Http or https Url to an image (jpg, jpeg, or png) to downloaded and used as the lock screen image.
-It can also be a file Url to a local image on the file system that can be used as the lock screen image.</p>
+<p style="margin-left: 20px">Http or https URL to an image (jpg, jpeg, or png) to downloaded and used as the lock screen image.
+It can also be a file URL to a local image on the file system that can be used as the lock screen image.</p>
 <p style="margin-left: 20px">Value type is string.
 Supported operations are Add, Get, Delete, and Replace.</p>